1925 Auckland Rugby League season: Round 9

 In one of the more amazing team efforts in early Auckland rugby league history the City team saw all 13 of its players score points in a 57–10 victory over Athletic.
+The loss was the heaviest ever against Athletic.
 There were nine different try scorers and the four who didn't cross the line all kicked at least one conversion.
+The match perhaps somewhat anti-climatically took place on the number 2 field.
+There were 9,000 in attendance at Carlaw Park but the majority would have been watching the match on the number 1 field at the time where Marist beat Devonport 19–11.
+Jim O'Brien for Marist and Tom Haddon for Devonport were ordered off for fighting in their match at Carlaw Park.